arkency/posts/posts/2015-05-15-you-can-use-coffeescript-classes-with-react-dot-js-pros-and-cons.md

 Now all this functionality is gone. `React.createClass` now just adds some utility functions to your object, autobinds your functions to `this` and checks invariants - like whether you defined `render` function or not.

-That means your components are not renderable as-is.
+That means your components are not renderable as they are.
 That's why React developers introduced the *element* concept.
-The constructor that `React.createClass` created for you now needs to be called by you explicitly.
-That's what you do when you call `React.createElement` function.
+The constructor created by `React.createClass` now needs to be called by you explicitly.
+You can do it calling `React.createElement` function.

 ```
 #!coffeescript